 - Heating systems consist of a rudimentary gas-fired combustion unit with a fan blowing over it, and they are located on an interior living room wall.

 - The buildings are not energy efficient, with windows and doors that need to be replaced.
 In addition, the insulation in the walls and within the roof system is minimal.

 Although these conditions are challenging, the University has kept the buildings safe and habitable through regular inspections and costly repairs.

 How many and what types of units will be developed at Lakeside Apartments?
 When will it be completed?

 Lakeside Graduate Apartments will provide 329 units of one-, two-, three-, and four-bedroom units in midrise and townhome apartment buildings.
 In total 715 beds will be constructed.
 Breaking this down further, there will be 119 one-bedrooms, 84 two-bedrooms, 76 3-bedrooms and 50 4-bedrooms with private and shared bathrooms.
 The unit mix is based on the preferences expressed by graduate students in graduate housing application data, survey findings of graduate students and occupancy data.
 For a full list of available floor plans, rents and amenities please refer to the Lakeside Apartments website.
-The complex will be available for occupancy in the summer of 2014.
+It is anticipated that the complex will be available for occupancy after the 2014 fall semester begins.

 What is the University’s policy on pet friendly units?
 Will Lakeside have pet-friendly units?
 Will there be a charge?